DataAnalyticsinStudentHands/Syrios_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The folder structure and setup is inspired by [FullstackReact](https://github.com/fullstackreact/food-lookup-demo)
+The folder structure is inspired by [FullstackReact](https://github.com/fullstackreact/food-lookup-demo)

 ### Run your code locally